A square is minding its own business when a triangle comes down and

 Structuring the Investigation

 Read the poem, "Shapes", to the student.
 This poem can be found in the book, A Light in the Attic by Shel Silverstein.
 As you read the poem, direct students to pay attention to the shapes mentioned in the poem.
+As necessary, re‑read the poem

-Distribute the geometric shapes (square, rectangle, triangle,
+Alternatively, you may choose to distribute geometric shapes (square, rectangle, triangle,

 and circle) to each student.
 Direct them to arrange their shapes

 onto the activity sheet.
-In place of using cut out geometric shapes,

 illustrations and then to share them with each other.
 Encourage them to